joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 The people already in the room don't have patience for spectators.
 Show up with something useful: a solution to something that's been stuck, data nobody else has looked at, context from the edges of the business.
 People forget who attended the meeting.
 They remember who unblocked it.

 At a remote company, written work is how you get noticed.
-Not by talking the most in meetings, but by leaving a trail of useful documents behind you.
+You do it by leaving a trail of useful documents behind you rather than by talking the most in meetings.
 A summary that moves things forward gets you invited back.
 A hundred status updates don't.

 The notes you write, the issues you close, the feedback you give: these stack up.
 They become a body of work.
 That body of work is your invitation.